lingualdev/lingualdev.github.io/content/blog/typescriptReactI18n.md

 Adding TypeScript for validating against incorrect or missing keys can be a useful strategy if your message keys are defined outside the React code and then referenced via an `id` property for example.
 Not only does this unfold capabilities like autocomplete, it also helps to catch non existent or wrong key names before they land in production.

-If your internalization flow is based on creating the keys directly in the code and then extracting them from the code, using linters or checkers might be more useful.
-TypeScript will complain about invalid keys, but these keys might be extracted or updated in the messages at a different point in time, i.e. as a pre-commit hook.
+If your internalization flow is based on creating the keys directly in the code and then extracting them from that code, using linters or checkers might be more useful.
+TypeScript will complain about invalid keys, but these keys might be extracted or updated in the message files at a different point in time, i.e. as a pre-commit hook.

-If you have any questions or want to leave some feedback leave feedback over at [Twitter](https://twitter.com/lingualdev).
+If you have any questions or want to leave some feedback, you can find us on [Twitter](https://twitter.com/lingualdev).

 ## Links